matusoff/Deephaven-live-crypto-trading/README.md

 1. Make sure that the latest Java JDK installed in your system
 2. In command prompt or anakonda prompt type java --version to check if the java jdk is installed.
 Make sure you have the latest version of java jdk installed.
-3. If not, install jave jdk on your system

-4. Copy the path location of java jdk in your system using jshell:
+3. Copy the path location of java jdk in your system using jshell:
-5. to get the path type
+4. to get the path type
    jshell> System.getProperty("java.home") and copy the path
-6. exit jshell: /exit
+5. exit jshell: /exit
-7. create the virtual enviroment python3 -m venv crypto
+6. create the virtual enviroment python3 -m venv crypto
-8. and activate it
+7. and activate it
    conda activate crypto
-9. set JAVA_HOME="your path"
+8. set JAVA_HOME="your path"
-10. install deephaven
+9. install deephaven

     python -m deephaven_example_app
     As soon the deephaven was installed you will seee the local server in the prompt http://localhost:10000/ide/

-11. on the server
+10. on the server
 #remove columns from live table
 my_table = matches_table.drop_columns("type")